polkadot-developers/docs-sandbox/source/docs/main-docs/05-design/index.md

 * [Smart contract pallets](./smart-contract-pallets)
 * [Storage design](./storage-design)
 * [Economic models](./economic-models)
+* See [The Polkadot Wiki](https://wiki.polkadot.network/docs/build-build-with-polkadot#what-is-the-difference-between-building-a-parachain-a-parathread-or-a-smart-contract) for a comparison between developing on a parachain, parathread, and smart contracts.

 #### Guide me
 * Build a proof of existence blockchain